 Water Bugs and Dragonflies | Explaining Death to Young Children [Softcover] (Stickney)

-Doris Stickney, in Water Bugs and Dragonflies, tells the story of a small colony of water bugs living happily below the surface of a very quiet pond.
-Every so often one of them climbs up a lily stalk and disappears from sight, never to return.
-Those left behind are faced with the mystery of what has become of them.
-The answer to death lies in the questioning.
+In Water Bugs and Dragonflies, Doris Stickney tells the story of a small colony of water bugs living below the surface of a pond.
+Whenever a bug leaves the pond, those left behind are faced with the mystery of their absence.
+Stickney invites children into the question of their absence.

-Doris Stickney, an author of children's books, first published this story as "Death" in Colloquy (December 1971).
+Doris Stickney, an author of children's books, first published this story as "Death" in the UCC magazine, Colloquy (December 1970).
 It was revised and expanded in 1982 to become Water Bugs and Dragonflies: Explaining Death to Young Children.
 The 1997 edition has transformed this bestselling classic into an even more attractive book for children and adults.

 Softcover: 24 pages (5.5 x 5.5)